goh-joshua/tp/docs/UserGuide.md

 - Check available disk space (need 50MB minimum)
 - Ensure Java version is 17 or higher
 - Try moving to a different folder location

-### Data Recovery

-**Lost data after crash:**
-- Check for backup files in your home folder (files ending in `.backup`)
-- Rename backup file to remove `.backup` extension
-- Restart the application

-**Corrupted data file:**
-- Locate the most recent `.backup` file in your home folder
-- Replace the main data file with the backup
-- Contact support if issues persist

 ### Getting More Help